Brahman: Upanishads

+Brahman in the Upanishads is also described as the "essence" and "smallest particle of the cosmos," as well as the infinite universe itself.
+It is the "Self" within every being, the "truth," the "reality," the "absolute," and "bliss" (ananda).
+While Brahman cannot be directly perceived through the senses, it can be experienced through deep self-realization.

-According to Radhakrishnan, the sages of the Upanishads teach Brahman as the ultimate essence of material phenomena that cannot be seen or heard, but whose nature can be known through the development of self-knowledge (atma jnana).
+In the words of philosopher Sarvepalli Radhakrishnan, the sages of the Upanishads teach that Brahman is the ultimate essence underlying material phenomena.
+Though Brahman cannot be seen or heard, its true nature can be comprehended through the cultivation of self-knowledge (atma jnana).
+This form of knowledge enables one to transcend the illusions of the material world and attain a higher state of consciousness and liberation.

 The Upanishads contain several mahā-vākyas or "Great Sayings" on the concept of Brahman:

 The Upanishad discuss the metaphysical concept of Brahman in many ways, such as the Śāṇḍilya doctrine in Chapter 3 of the Chandogya Upanishad, among of the oldest Upanishadic texts.
 The Śāṇḍilya doctrine on Brahman is not unique to Chandogya Upanishad, but found in other ancient texts such as the Satapatha Brahmana in section 10.6.3.
 It asserts that Atman (the inner essence, Self inside man) exists, the Brahman is identical with Atman, that the Brahman is inside man—thematic quotations that are frequently cited by later schools of Hinduism and modern studies on Indian philosophies.

 Paul Deussen notes that teachings similar to above on Brahman, re-appeared centuries later in the words of the 3rd century CE Neoplatonic Roman philosopher Plotinus in Enneades 5.1.2.

-Criticism to this concept of Mahā-vākya

-Following are the words of A. C. Bhaktivedanta Swami Prabhupada, from a selected part of the purport of Ādi 7.128The Māyāvādī philosophers consider many Vedic mantras to be the mahā-vākya, or principal Vedic mantra, such as tat tvam asi (Chāndogya Upaniṣad 6.8.7), idaṁ sarvaṁ yad ayam ātmā and brahmedaṁ sarvam (Bṛhad-āraṇyaka Upaniṣad 2.5.1), ātmaivedaṁ sarvam (Chāndogya Upaniṣad 7.25.2) and neha nānāsti kiñcana (Kaṭha Upaniṣad 2.1.11).
-That is a great mistake.
-Only oṁkāra is the mahā-vākya.
-All these other mantras that the Māyāvādīs accept as the mahā-vākya are only incidental.
-They cannot be taken as the mahā-vākya, or mahā-mantra.
-The mantra tat tvam asi indicates only a partial understanding of the Vedas, unlike oṁkāra, which represents the full understanding of the Vedas.
-Therefore the transcendental sound that includes all Vedic knowledge is oṁkāra (praṇava).

-Aside from oṁkāra, none of the words uttered by the followers of Śaṅkarācārya can be considered the mahā-vākya.
-They are merely passing remarks.

-Discussion
+Meaning

 The concept Brahman has a lot of undertones of meaning and is difficult to understand.
 It has relevance in metaphysics, ontology, axiology (ethics & aesthetics), teleology and soteriology.